kitokta/Weather-App/README.md

 # Weather-App
-WeatherApp consuming openweathermap.org API to dsplay data.
+WeatherApp consuming openweathermap.org API to display data.
 This was done as part of TheOdinProject curriculum.